 Students are provided the opportunity to study theology with the depth and breadth of the faith tradition.
 In addition to core courses, students choose four elective courses in one of the following areas — Biblical, Historical, Liturgical/Sacramental, Systematic, or Pastoral.
 While there is a specific ministerial thrust to this program, a desire to become a pastoral minister is not required.

 The Master of Arts degree is distinct from the Master of Divinity degree which is required of students who are preparing for the ordained ministry and which is oriented to the practice of that ministry.

-- To achieve these general goals the following functional objectives are offered:
+To achieve these general goals of the Master of Arts degree the following functional objectives are offered:

 To enable the participant to identify, to integrate and to be articulate about his/her own faith experience and to be able to engage in ongoing qualitative theological reflection about that experience in light of the theological tradition and ministry in the Catholic community.

 Prerequisites for Admission to the Program

 Upon request, prospective students will be provided with a personal application form which should be completed and forwarded to the Academic Dean.
 As indicated on the application, the applicant must request that an official transcript of credit earned at ALL colleges and graduate schools previously attended be sent directly to the seminary, as well as the results from the Graduate Record Aptitude Examination.

 Application deadlines are August 1 (prior to Fall admissions); December 1 (prior to Spring admissions).
 After the application and other records have been received, letters of recommendation may be requested from former professors and others familiar with the applicant’s ability and probable performance as graduate students.

 The following are prerequisites for entry into the Master of Arts program: